Exotic Pets

 - Medical management of illnesses

-- Spay and neuter services for applicable species
+- Spay & neuter services for applicable species

 - End-of-life care and humane euthanasia